VersiumAnalytics/versium-modeling/README.md

 * __post_append_prefix__: Prefixes all fields returned by the API with a string.
 * __post_append_suffix__: Suffixes all fields returned by the API with a string.
 * __response_handler__: Name of function to call to handle the response from the API.
-Custom response handler functions can be added to *pyversium.collect.response_handlers* to extract data from the response.
+Custom response handler functions can be added to *versium-modeling.collect.response_handlers* to extract data from the response.

 ### Output Files